-Since the COR is also used as the basis for articulation agreements, transferable courses may also need to align with C-ID descriptors, align with comparable courses in majors at the CSU and/or UC, and/or meet the requirements outlined in the University of California Transfer Course Agreement (UC TCA) in order to provide credit at the UC.
+Since the COR is used as the basis for articulation agreements, transferable courses may also need to align with C-ID descriptors, align with comparable courses in majors at the CSU and/or UC, and/or meet the requirements outlined in the University of California Transfer Course Agreement (UC TCA) in order to provide credit at the UC.

 With few exceptions, General Education courses are expected to articulate at the baccalaureate level in order to be associate degree appropriate courses.
 The faculty member preparing a proposal should be prepared to support such articulation possibilities by identifying comparable lower division courses at several CSU and/or UC campuses.
 Both the CSU and UC produce handbooks that address their requirements for courses proposed for general education.
 Faculty members developing new GE courses or modifying existing GE courses may wish to consult with Shannon Davis, College Articulation Officer, to ensure that the new course will meet CSU GE, UC TCA, and/or IGETC standards and any modifications being made will not affect existing articulation.
-All new or modified GE courses proposed for initial inclusion on the Oxnard College General Education plan will be reviewed by the General Education committee and if approved, will be submitted to the Curriculum Committee for final approval.